-France aiming to stop eight-time champions Germany
+Germany's Buhl out of Euro 2022 semi with France

 |Coverage: Watch on BBC One & BBC Sport website, listen on BBC Radio 5 Live, live text coverage on the BBC Sport website.

+Winger Klara Buhl will miss Germany's Euro 2022 semi-final against France after testing positive for Covid.

+The 21-year-old has played in all four of her country's games so far - all of which Germany have won, scoring 11 goals and not conceding any.

-France will attempt to reach the European Women's Championship final for the first time when they face eight-time winners Germany on Wednesday.
+France are attempting to reach the final for the first time when they face the eight-time winners.

 The pair meet in Milton Keynes for the right to play either England or Sweden in Sunday's final at Wembley.